 The appeal officer will decide whether the appealing party has proven the asserted ground(s) for appeal.
-They will only consider the evidence presented at the hearing, the investigation file, and the appeal statements of the parties.
+They will only consider the evidence presented during the investigation (in No-Title IX Hearing DOE-Covered Conduct cases) or at the hearing (in all other cases), the investigation file, and the appeal statements of the parties.
 They will not make their own factual findings, nor any witness credibility determinations.